bird-house/birdy/birdy/ipyleafletwfs/README.md

 It uses owslib to get a geojson out of a WFS service, and then creates an ipyleaflet GeoJSON layer with it.

+## Dependencies

+Ipyleaflet and Ipywidgets dependencies are included in the requirements_extra.txt, at the root of this repository.
+To install:

+    $ pip install -r requirements_extra.txt

 ## Use

 This module is to be used inside a jupyter notebook, either with a standard server or through vscode/pycharm.